 Quality is the common focus of both companies, which has resulted in the all-new, uncompromised premium audio system specifically tailored for the Toyota C-HR.

 The Toyota C-HR is equipped with an engine range designed to deliver exactly the fluent, engaging driving behaviour its customers are looking for.
 This is most powerfully expressed by the segment-unique, range-topping, full hybrid version, the intrinsic characteristics of which guarantee a smooth ride.

-Fitted with the latest-generation hybrid power plant, the C-HR generates CO2 emissions from as low as 85g/km, a figure unrivalled within its segment.
+Fitted with the latest-generation hybrid power plant, the Toyota C-HR generates CO2 emissions from as low as 85g/km, a figure unrivalled within its segment.
 The official combined cycle fuel consumption figure is from 76.3mpg.

 The 120bhp (90kW) hybrid powertrain is not only more efficient and lighter than Toyota’s previous generation system, but also offers sharper performance.
 Detailed design changes to the engine have resulted in a thermal efficiency of 40 per cent, world-beating performance for a petrol unit.